SGPracing/Project_SharkAttack/README.md

 ## Discussion ##
 An extensive and extremelly heterogenous dataframe was available.
 With clear objectives in mind, target data cleaning was performed in order to maximise accuracy of the results. <br />
 Of the 3 main variables for this analysis, by far, the most problematic was the *'activity'* variable.
 The recordings were many times composed of multiple words, not always related to each other, or even full 'complex' sentences.
 Out of the most represented activities, 'swimming' seemed to show the most number of variation in its description.
 Skiming the list of activities, some of these variations were addressed.
 However, it is clear that there has been an underestimation of the total number of attacks in this category, and consequently, an overestimation of its CFR.
 A thorough evaluation of the activity list would be necessary to minimise this issue.<br />
-In addition, within the variable *'area'*, one could question if there has been a bias in the data collection.
+Within the variable *'area'*, one could question if there has been a bias in the data collection.
 The fact that around 28% of all attacks recorded from 2009 to 2018 were in areas in the USA, one could suspect that collection resources might be more available in that country compared to others.
 Further investigation is needed.
+In addition, when solely analysing the dataset, every non recorded attack for a certain 'area' in a certain year cannot be certanly attributed to a true null result or a faillure in the data collection. <br />
-It is also important to note that the variables 'area' and 'activity were analysed independently of each other.
-For example, the fact that 'surfing' accounts for the biggest number of total attacks, it doesn't mean it is the most dangerous activity in Florida, the area where most of the attacks happened in the last 10 years.
+It is also important to note that the variables 'area' and 'activity' were analysed independently of each other.
+For example, the fact that 'surfing' accounts for the biggest number of total attacks, it doesn't necessary mean it is the most dangerous activity in Florida, the area where most of the attacks happened in the last 10 years.
+Such cross checking (rankig the 'activity' for a specific 'area') is possible with the data availale, but it remains out of the scope of this particular analysis.

 ## Conclusion ##
 ##### Taking in consideration the numerous dataset limitations and targeted analysis of a global shark attack dataframe, this study demonstrates: #####
 * an uptrend in the number of shark attacks, with an overall increase of around 11,5% from 2008 to 2017;
 * a ranking of the most dangerous areas in the World;
 * the top 10 most susceptible activities to shark attacks;
-* the CFR for each activity
+* the CFR for each activity.<br />